John Dalton and Atomic Theory in Chemistry

 Data Analysis

-Dalton analyzed the data from his experiments to develop his atomic theory.
-He used his data to show that the law of conservation of mass, the law of definite proportions, and the law of multiple proportions are all consistent with the atomic theory.
+Dalton analyzed data from his experiments to develop his atomic theory.
+He used his data to demonstrate that the law of conservation of mass, the law of definite proportions, and the law of multiple proportions are consistent with the atomic theory.

 Applications

-Dalton's atomic theory has a wide range of applications in chemistry.
+Dalton's atomic theory has wide-ranging applications in chemistry.
 It is used to:

 - Explain the properties of matter